xandervedder/BEP-03/delivery/README.md

-# delivery
+# Delivery micro-service

-micro-service This micro-service deals with (almost) everything related to deliveries.
+This micro-service deals with (almost) everything related to deliveries.
 Most of the information here is valuable to the other developers (that are developing other micro-services).

 | **sonar**cloud                                                                                                                                                                                                                                   |